 If the owner of a UAE company passes away, the shares of that company will be distributed according to Shariah law.
 It applies to any company: Mainland, Free Zone and Offshore.

-Want to protect your company think of a will registration.
+Want to protect your company, think of a will registration.

-If you have a Mainland company with local UAE citizen as a shareholder, upon his death, his shares will be inherited by his heirs according to Shariah law.
+If you have a Mainland company with a local UAE citizen as a shareholder, upon his death, his shares will be inherited by his heirs according to Shariah law.
 To avoid it, it is better to have a specific clause in the Memorandum or the agreement between the shareholders to appoint the person who will take over the shares.

 A will of an expatriate can be registered in a few places in the UAE: